freebsd/freebsd-ports/ports-mgmt/pkg_jail/files/README.txt

 #	pkg_update fetch-recursive-distfiles
 #		Fetch distfiles for list of ports and their dependecies.
 #
-#	pkg_update show-extra-files
-#		list files in portsdir that are not updated by update-ports
 #
 #
-#
 #	Intended to run on a host:
 #	--------------------------
-#
-#	pkg_update dependency-update
-#		Try to fix as much dependecy problens in installed ports.
 #
 #	pkg_update fix-moved-ports
 #		Check installed packages for moved ports.
 Then register